MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-building-a-team.md

 - Export and import copilots, using solutions
 - Create a copilot in Microsoft Teams
 - Topic design
-- Extend your copilot using Bot Framework Skill (optional)
+- Extend your copilot using Copilot Framework Skill (optional)
 - Add a telephone number to your copilot using AudioCodes (optional)

 ### Copilot Studio Architecture Series